17th century

 Possibly Cornelis Ploos van Amstel, Amsterdam.
 Jacob de Vos Jacobszoon, Amsterdam (L. 1450); his sale, [de Vries, Brondgeest, Engelberts and Roos, Amsterdam, 30 October 1833, album L, no. 22)], sold; possibly to Jeronimo de Vries, Amsterdam.
 John Postle Heseltine, London (L. 1508 with his mark).
 Edward Speelman.
 Maida and George Abrams, Boston; [Sotheby's, New York, 13-14 January 1989, bought in], gift; to Harvard University Art Museums, 1991.
 NOTE: There is some confusion as to whether this provenance belongs to this drawing or to the similar drawing in Weimar by Jan de Bray.

-17th centuryDutchBrown and gray wash over graphite on cream antique laid paper, framing lines in brown ink
+17th centuryDutchBrown ink, brown wash and white opaque watercolor with scratchwork on cream antique laid paper, framing line in brown ink

-17th centuryDutchBlack chalk, with later graphite, on off-white antique laid paper
+17th centuryDutchBlack chalk and brown and blue wash on cream antique laid paper

-17th centuryDutchBlack chalk on parchment, autograph framing line in black chalk
+17th centuryDutchBlack chalk and gray wash on off-white antique laid paper, framing line in black chalk

 17th centuryDutch